laterpay/laterpay-wordpress-plugin/laterpay/README.txt

      E.g. setting an individual price of 0.19 Euro with a category default price of 0.10 Euro and a global default price of 0.00 Euro results in a price for that post of 0.19 Euro.

-You may also change the plugin's currency and use advanced pricing:
+You may also change the plugin's currency and apply a dynamic pricing scheme to posts:

 * Default Currency: The plugin allows you to set the default currency for your blog.
   Changing the default currency will not change the prices you have set, but only the currency code that is displayed next to the price.
-* Advanced Pricing: For every single post, you can set an advanced pricing scheme that changes the price of a blog post over time.
-You can choose from several presets that you can adjust to your needs.
+* Dynamic Pricing: For every single post, you can set a price curve that changes the price of a blog post over time, starting from the publication date.
-  E.g. you can offer a breaking news post for 0.49 Euro for the first day and then automatically reduce the price to 0.05 Euro to increase your sales.
+  E.g. you can offer a breaking news post for 0.49 Euro for the first two days and then automatically reduce the price to 0.05 Euro until the fith day to increase your sales.

 = Presentation =
-* LaterPay button: Each post with a price > 0.00 Euro automatically contains a LaterPay button next to the post title.
+* LaterPay button: Each post with a price > 0.00 Euro automatically contains a LaterPay button at the beginning of the post content.
+You can choose to not show this button and instead render it from within your theme by calling
+  <?php do_action( 'laterpay_purchase_button' ); ?> within your theme.
 * Teaser content: Every post you sell with LaterPay has to contain a teaser.
   The teaser is shown to the user before he has purchased a post.
   The plugin automatically generates teaser content by taking the first 120 words of every existing post.